quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Configuration Agent Actions

+The configuration agent assigns a server ID to every server in its pool in accordance with {{sid-allocation}}, and determines a server ID length (in octets) sufficiently large to encode all server IDs, including potential future servers.

 Each configuration specifies the length of the Server ID and Nonce fields, with limits defined for each algorithm.